adir1/merka.cloud.web/src/content/docs/reference/roadmap.md

 ## Phase 0.1 - Prototype

 - Core Stack (networking, keys, netdata statistics, RAG AI via API)
+-

 ## Phase 0.2 - Initial Use Case

 - Versioned Data Model (With Migration/Overlay)
 - Managing API keys for other services, such as AI API, S3 Storage, Compute Clouds, More
--
+- NoCoDB
+- Local LLM option - figure out which device it can run on best, perhaps across devices even

 ## Phase 0.3 - Additional Use Cases

-- Personal Information Manager with AI
+- Personal Information Manager with AI (Hoarder?)
 - Shared Knowledge Base with AI
--
+- Permissioning in case multi-user multi-device scenario, to allow more granular resource utilization?

 ## Phase 0.4 - Even More

+- Java conversion to Go, or TypeScript (using OpenRewrite)
+- Conversion between frameworks
+- Automated ToolJet like behaviors
+- More

 ## Phase 0.5 - Merka to Merka connection concepts